EB-2 National Interest Waiver (NIW)

 National Interest Waiver Criteria for Physicians

-For those physicians seeking an EB-2 visa, they must demonstrate that they’ll be working in an underserved area within the U.S. for five years.
+For those physicians seeking an EB-2 visa, they must demonstrate that they’ll be working in an underserved area or at a hospital dedicated to the Veterans Administration (VA) within the U.S. for five years.
 These physicians will need to provide supporting evidence that their services will meet the minimum criteria.

 EB2 National Interest Waiver Documents Checklist